jfrog/log-analytics-datadog/README.md

 ## Datadog Setup

 Datadog setup can be done by going through the below onboarding steps or by using apiKey directly if one exists.
-If an apiKey exists, use the Datadog Fluentd plugin to forward logs directly from Fluentd to your datadog account.
+If an apiKey exists, skip the steps below and move on to [Fluentd Installation](#fluentd-installation) to forward logs directly to your datadog account.

 * Create an account in Datadog
 * Run the datadog agent in your kubernetes cluster by deploying it with a helm chart